lchastain/MemoryBank/src/datafix 2019_0904/readme.txt

 This is a one-time-use module that will be used to convert the NoteGroup data of the main app from serialized objects to JSON data.

+YOU WILL ALSO need to hand-modify the AppOpts.json file, to remove the leading 'S' from any Search Results that were configured into the tree (AppOpts was converted a week or so earlier, no fixer needed).

 While in development and in use, the source code here will be marked as a source directory for the project.
 Afterwards, that designation will be removed and this module should be kept indefinitely as a copy source for future DataFix versions.